rtr-ai/aia-rag/README.md

 Privileged mode is required for accessing the power usage data, which is used to measure approximate power consumuption for each step.

-Upon application startup, the service first uses Ollama to pull all required LLMs and embedding models, then creates a vectore store index using the chunks cut beforehand and stored in the ./data/combined.json file.
+Upon application startup, the service first uses Ollama to pull all required LLMs and embedding models, then creates a vectore store index using the chunks cut beforehand and defines the the environment variable  `DATASETS`.

 To answer a user prompt, the LLM Service vectorizes the user prompt, calculates the **Cosine Similarity** between the user prompt and each of the indexed chunks, and uses the number of chunks defined in the **TOP_N_CHUNKS** variable to retrieve the top N chunks with the highest score.
 Afterwards, the text of these chunks, together with user and system prompt are sent to the LLM for generating a response.

 ##### **Chunk retrieval**
 When retrieving chunks for a specific user prompt, the LLM Service checks the following:
+- **Dataset** Chunks are searched and added only from the dataset specified
 - **Interconnected chunks** For each chunk, the interconnected (related) chunks are added.
 - **Context Window** Chunks that would cause the LLM's context window to be exceeded, are skipped.
 This check starts at the top of the list (ranking based on Cosine Similarity) and counts till the last chunk that will still fit into the context window.
 - **Duplicates** Duplicated chunks are skipped.